ethereum-optimism/community-hub/src/docs/contribute/README.md

 * If you are serious about getting into governance you can get involved in the Token House by [becoming a Delegate](../governance/delegate.md).
 This is a serious responsibility, so make sure you [understand what is required of you](../governance/existing-delegate.md).
 * There is also the [Citizens House](../governance/citizens-house.md).
 You can read more about [Citizenship here](../governance/citizenship.md).

-Getting a Grant

-Get Involved in the Token House

-Get Involved in the Citizens House
 ***Analytics***

 NumbaNERDs